AdrKacz/super-duper-guacamole/recommender-system/README.md

 ## Setup a Lambda
 ### Create a Lambda

-1. Conteneur image (Using URL of the conteneur)
+1. Conteneur image (Use URL of the conteneur)
 2. Create an HTTP API Gateway.
 3. Manage the IAM (Configuration--> Authorization) to allow the Lambda to access the DynamoDB (Get, Put Method for example)